Vertexvis/npm-publish-action/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

   with:
+    # The location of a JSON file containing a `packages` property that specifies
+    # the directories that contain `package.json` files, and that should be published.
+    # This input is required, and will not be defaulted
+    packages-config-file: ""

+    # The NPM authentication token that the npm cli will be configured to use when publishing.
+    # This input is required, and will not be defaulted
+    npm-auth-token: ""

     # The url of the NPM registry that the packages in this repository should be published to.
     # Defaults to "registry.npmjs.org"
     npm-registry: ""

-    # The NPM authentication token that the npm cli will be configured to use when publishing.
-    # This input is required, and will not be defaulted
-    npm-auth-token: ""

     # Boolean string indicating whether this action should perform a "dry run"
-    # which will not publish to NPM or push tags to GitHub
+    # which will not publish to NPM or push tags to GitHub.
     # Defaults to "false"
     dry-run: ""
 ```